zachwill/golf/README.md

 golf
 ====

-Small scripts to scrape golf data from ESPN and Yahoo.
+Small scripts to scrape golf data from the PGA tour, ESPN, and Yahoo.

 Setup